 Below are 11 apps that are awesome for hiking.

-I use Garmin Connect more than any other app as it is synced via bluetooth to the Garmin Fenix3 HR watch I have and wear on every hike I do to track stats and help me navigate if needed.
-(If you’re interested in the watch, you can buy it here on Amazon.ca or direct through the Garmin website here).
+I use Garmin Connect every time I hike as it is synced via bluetooth to the Garmin Fenix3 HR watch I have and wear on every hike I do to track stats and help me navigate if needed.
+(If you’re interested in the watch, you can buy it direct through the Garmin website here).